jnrushy/metrics-yaml-generator/README.md

 ### Merging Measures Between Files

-Merge measures from a source file into a base file, adding any metrics that don't already exist:
+Merge measures from a source file into a base file, adding only metrics that don't already exist and are compatible with the base dataset's schema:

 ```bash
 python metrics_cli.py merge-measures base_file.yaml source_file.yaml --output merged.yaml